snabbco/snabb/README.md

 LuaJIT FFI cannot yet create callbacks.
 This causes issues in a few places, we cannot set a signal handler to be a Lua function, or use clone.
 This means some functions cannot yet usefully be implemented: sigaction (you can use signal just to set ignore, default behaviour), clone, getitimer/setitimer.

-Some functions are returning raw structures, probably will change to return tables? waitid, stat, ...
+Some functions are returning raw structures, some tables.
+I think this is ok, single return value of structure, but if multiple values must create table.
+Add metamethods to structures if necessary.
+Need to recheck these.

 Managing constants a lot of work, may divide into subtables